Nevil Shute: Activities after the war

 In 1948, Shute flew his own Percival Proctor aeroplane to Australia and back, accompanied by the writer James Riddell, who published a book, Flight of Fancy, based on the trip, in 1950.

-On his return, concerned about what he saw as he "felt oppressed by British taxation", he decided that he and his family would emigrate to Australia.
+On his return, concerned about what he saw as he "felt oppressed by British taxation", he decided that he and his family would move to Australia.
 In 1950, he settled with his wife and two daughters on farmland at Langwarrin, south-east of Melbourne.
-Remembering his 1930 trip to Canada and his decision to emigrate to Australia, he wrote, in 1954, "For the first time in my life I saw how people live in an English-speaking country outside England."
-Although he intended to remain in Australia, he did not apply for Australian citizenship, which was at that time a mere formality because he was a British subject.
+Remembering his 1930 trip to Canada and his decision to immigrate to Australia, he wrote, in 1954, "For the first time in my life I saw how people live in an English-speaking country outside England."
+Although he intended to remain in Australia, he did not apply for Australian citizenship, which was at that time a mere formality because he was a British citizen.
 In the 1950s and 1960s he was one of the world's best-selling novelists.
 Between 1956 and 1958 in Australia, he took up car racing as a hobby, driving a white Jaguar XK140.
 Some of this experience found its way into his book On the Beach.

 Shute died in Melbourne in 1960 after a stroke.